Scientific Name

 Description

 Echeveria macdougallii is an upright succulent shrub with small rosettes that grow on woody stems.
-It grows up to 12 inches (30 cm) tall.
-Leaves are fleshy, soft, pastel green with vivid pink to red edges.
-The color of the leaves can intensify in the cooler months.
-Flowers are tubular, reddish-yellow, up to 0.2 inches (0.5 cm) long, and appear in summer.
+It can grow up to 12 inches (30 cm) tall, while the rosettes can reach up to 1.2 inches (3 cm) in diameter.
+The leaves are thick and fleshy, elliptic-oblanceolate in shape, measuring up to 0.6 inches (1.5 cm) long and 0.15 inches (0.4 cm) wide.
+They are pastel green in color and have vivid pink to red edges.
+The leaf color can intensify in the cooler months.

 Hardiness